Malév Flight 731

 Malév Hungarian Airlines Flight 731 was a scheduled passenger flight between Oslo-Fornebu Airport and Budapest Ferihegy International Airport, via Copenhagen Airport and Berlin-Schönefeld Airport.
-On 28 August 1971, during a heavy rainstorm, the aircraft, an Ilyushin Il-18, registration HA-MOC, crashed into the Baltic Sea off the coast of Denmark, about 10 kilometres from the airport.
+On 28 August 1971, during a heavy rainstorm, the aircraft, an Ilyushin Il-18, registration HA-MOC, crashed into the sea about 600 meters off the north coast of Saltholm, about 10 kilometres from the airport.
 Two of the 25 passengers and 9 crew survived the accident.
 The captain of the flight was Dezső Szentgyörgyi, the highest scoring Hungarian fighter ace of the Royal Hungarian Air Force in World War II.

 Aircraft

 The aircraft involved was a 1961-built Ilyushin Il-18V, registration HA-MOC, which has been flying in the Malév fleet from the beginning.
 It flew with four Ivchenko AI-20K engines.
-After the disaster, the wreck of the plane was raised form the sea, and were stored in Copenhagen for further investigations.
+After the disaster, the wreck of the plane was raised from the sea, and were stored in Copenhagen for further investigations.